lapingenieur/mancho.sh/docs/output/long-help.md

         FILES :

-           Mancho.sh uses two files which he creates if they don't exist :
+           Mancho.sh uses frequently two files which it creates if they don't exist :

               ~/.config/mancho.sh/list
                  list of the installed manual pages (command names)